fbaratov/mlrc-lic-plus-age/README.md

 written in concside manner to outputs directory.
 ```

-For more information about the bashscript please refer to the <a href="https://github.com/fbaratov/fact-group21/tree/main/run_scripts" target="_blank">README </a>
+For more information about the bashscript please refer to run_scripts/README.md .
 file.